ABOUT THE PROJECT

 We also heard that the frequency and types of parking restrictions in a single zone can be confusing and frustrating.
 To make on-street parking easier to understand and more predictable, we are recommending to Council to reduce the number of parking restrictions within an area.
 In addition, we are recommending that restriction types be based on clear and consistent criteria.

-Your input will help us develop recommended changes to the policy that will be presented to the Standing Policy Committee on Transportation and Transit in Fall 2019 and then Council early 2020.
+Your input will help us develop recommended changes to the program that will be presented to the Standing Policy Committee on Transportation and Transit in early 2020 and then Council Spring 2020.

 If you would like more information on current Residential Parking Permit zone restrictions, please review the Residential Parking Permit booklet.